What Gluten Free Sage is all about:

 I believe there are four principles to consider when on the path to health and healing:

 - Finally Knowing you have celiac disease or gluten intolerance

 - The Wisdom you gain from your life experiences, lessons, and yes… adversity

-- The Strength you get from being healthy, focused and peaceful
+- The Inspiration you get from being healthy, focused and peaceful

 And you don’t know how bad off you were until you are healthy and strong again.

 That’s where the name JET (short for Jeanette) comes in.
 My kids gave me this nickname once I became healthy and transformed into a new person.
 It goes with my story of standing tall, living life with strength and taking off with enormous energy and vitality.